 The determination is made at the LEA- and school-level based on the needs of students.
-Students with disabilities should be prioritized by the LEA and school for receiving targeted supports and services.
+The LEA and school for receiving targeted supports and services should prioritize students with disabilities.
 In addition, English learners, students at higher risk of further learning loss or not participating in distance learning, students at risk of abuse or neglect, foster youth and students experiencing homelessness may also be prioritized.